Mesothelioma Prognosis Overview

 Thanks to researchers’ continued dedication to mesothelioma, we now know that there are 3 categories of mesothelioma cell types (different cell types have different behaviors).
 With this information, doctors can determine how rapidly the mesothelioma will spread.

-- Biphasic tumors are a combination of the two and may fall in between
+- Biphasic tumors are a combination of the 2 and may fall in between

 Get Matched With a Mesothelioma Doctor Today